stpbmb/vinco/windsurf_docs/productContext.md

 # Product Context

 ## Why This Project Exists
-Vinco was created to address the complex needs of wine production management, providing a centralized system for tracking and managing the entire wine production process from vineyard to bottle.
+Vinco was created to address the complex needs of wine production management, providing a centralized system for tracking and managing the entire wine production process from vineyard to bottle, including inventory management and sales operations.

 ## Problems It Solves
 1. **Vineyard Management Complexity**